shield02/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 variable and checks if the number is zero, positive, or negative
 > 1-last_digit - Script will find the last digit of a random number and print it as part of a string
+> 2-print_alphabet - Script that prints all the alphabets